Eray594/MudForge/README.md

 <MudButton OnClick="ThemeService.ToggleAsync">Toggle Theme</MudButton>
 ```

+> 🔹 **Note:** The selected theme is automatically stored in the **localStorage**, so the user’s preference is preserved even after a page reload or restart of the application.

 ---

 ## 🎯 **Conclusion**
 MudForge provides a **simple yet powerful** way to implement theming in Blazor applications using MudBlazor.
 The library is **flexible, customizable**, and integrates **seamlessly** into existing Blazor projects.
+The theme preference is stored persistently in the **localStorage**, ensuring a consistent user experience across sessions.